ALL SAINTS' CHURCH HESSLE

 lower than at present; they were raised in 1868-70.

-fifteenth century work included the insertion of the east window of the
+work included the insertion of the east window of the north chapel.
+Later

-The heavy cost of enlarging and rebuilding the nave of the
+heavy cost of enlarging and rebuilding the nave of the church and its

-church and its aisles was borne almost entirely by the parishioners.
-The
+aisles was borne almost entirely by the parishioners.
+The chancel

 A new south